 The URL Profiler provides a quick snapshot showing page speed scores and (more helpfully) the pages with the most bytes of images.
 Review this list against your cohort of important pages and prioritize accordingly.

 In addition to starting with your most popular pages, there’s a relatively quick and easy way for most sites to identify their largest images.
 If you run a crawl with Screaming Frog you can easily look at all of the images on your site that are over 100KB in an export and sort by size (size here is in bytes, divide by 1024 to get KB) to see which images are the biggest issue:

 Focus on Scale

 Beyond popular pages and larger images, another key win is to optimize the images that are prevalent throughout your site (such as your logo).
-Even if these are already smaller images, compressing them can help shave a bit of size off of every page on your site, or many pages in the case of other images.
+Even if these are already smaller images, compressing them helps shave a bit of size off of every page on your site, or many pages in the case of other images.
 Screaming Frog again can help here, simply sorting by “IMG Inlinks” to see the images referenced on the most pages on your site:

 That’s it!
 Now get to work on compressing those images!

 Obviously there are other important steps you can take if you have a slow website.
 In particular, more advanced page speed tips will help speed up your site and optimize images at scale.
 But if you have limited development resources and are trying to avoid analysis paralysis when it comes to page speed optimization, using this process to identify the images you should compress and resize (and then actually optimizing them!) is a great way to get started.